 How to watch 49ers vs. Eagles in NFC Championship Game

-How to watch 49ers vs. Eagles in NFC Championship Game originally appeared on NBC Sports Chicago
+How to watch 49ers vs. Eagles in NFC Championship Game originally appeared on NBC Sports Boston

 The NFC is falling into order.